SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 - the Gartner hype cycle is not a good way to track the adoption and usefulness of AI.
 Technologies rarely evolve per the hype cycle.
 - the hype cycle has no way to account for unsuccessful technologies
-- The inadequacy of the Gartner hype cycle is even more sharply apparent when it comes to AI, because AI is an over arching term for many different technologies.
+- A familiar error is not acknowledging the umbrella nature of the term AI—predictive AI, generative AI, and content moderation AI are all clubbed together—which is also why the inadequacy of the Gartner hype cycle is even more sharply apparent when it comes to AI.

 #### The AI Community Has a Culture and History of Hype

 - The alternating winters and springs show that the history of AI is littered with overoptimism about its capabilities and utility.
 - Instead of scientific explanations for why AI works well, the community focuses primarily on improving the performance of AI on benchmark datasets.
 This makes sense given the funding and influence from the industry.
-- Researchers also misuse language to imply that AI tools perform better than they actually do … when the only evidence is on a benchmark dataset instead of evaluations in the real world.
+- Researchers misuse language to imply that AI tools perform better than they actually do when the only evidence is a benchmark dataset instead of evaluation in the real world, and even without fudged accuracy measurements, benchmark performance overestimates real-world usefulness, which is a different thing entirely.
 - This culture is exemplified by a dismissive attitude toward domain experts that many AI researchers and developers hold.

 #### Companies Have Few Incentives for Transparency

 - It is no surprise that when AI companies have skin in the game, they put their business interests above transparency.
-- Even when companies do not fudge accuracy measurements, performance on a benchmark dataset overestimates the usefulness of AI in the real world, because real-world utility is a different thing from benchmark performance.

 #### The Reproducibility Crisis in AI Research